-We're living in a time where performance is often valued more than truth—and people can feel it.
+We're living in a time where performance is often valued more than truth — and people can feel the cost.

 My work focuses on what actually moves people forward: building self-trust, strengthening communication, and developing the mental and emotional discipline required for sustained performance.